Computing Technology (COMP)

 COMP 705 - Full Stack Development

 Students work in teams and implement, test, document, demonstrate, and deploy web systems that solve organizational needs expressed by real clients.
 Emphasis is on advanced server-side and client-side programming and integration of web application with database and web server applications.
 Free and open source development and communication tools are used to carry out the course project.
-Prereq: Senior status or permission.
-No credit for students who have completed CIS 605.
+Prereq: Senior status.

 COMP 715 - Information Security

 Topics include general security principles and practices, network and system security, access control methodology, and cryptography.
 Students develop a simple cryptographic system based on sound mathematical principals, work to improve it, and find ways to attack it.
 Some programming required.
-Prereq: Senior status or permission.
-No credit for students who have completed CIS 615.
+Prereq: Senior status.

 COMP 720 - Database Systems and Technologies

 This is a project course that provides practical experience with developing a storage subsystem of a computer information system.
 Topics include data modeling, database design, system implementation, and integration with a target application.
 Emphasis is on implementation activities, database application development artifacts, project communication, and supporting system development and project management tools.
-Prereq: Senior status or permission.
-No credit for students who have completed CIS 650.
+Prereq: Senior status.

 COMP 721 - Big Data for Data Engineers

 In this course students gain practical experience developing data-oriented applications in modern infrastructure frameworks, also known as the cloud data solutions.
 Guided by what a data scientist profile is, students become familiar with the use cases of data oriented applications.
 They will apply key data modeling and data design concepts to meet business requirements.
 Students will also apply modern software development to iteratively construct solutions using established reference architectures.
 Project work will be based in Google Cloud Platform and Amazon Web Services.
-Prereq: COMP 525 and COMP 530 or equivalent.
+Prereq: Senior Status.
 Special fee.